ant-design/ant-design-mobile/src/components/toast/index.en.md

 ### Toast.config

 Methods for global configuration.
-Support `duration` and `position`.
+Support `duration`, `position` and `maskClickable`.
 The configuration method is as follows:

 ```ts
 Toast.config({ duration: 1000, position: 'top' })